 Keep your product or service in charge - The most important thing a new Dyson employee does on their first day is to strip and reassemble the vacuum cleaner.
 This is not a charming quirk.
 It's a ritual designed to ensure employees never get above themselves.
 They're there because of the machine.

 Keep it real - If you don't know and believe you have something better to offer, you'll always be hobbled.
 You'll be faking it.

-Get up close and personal - A tangible expression of your product’s effectiveness is priceless.
+Get up close and personal - A tangible expression of your product's effectiveness is priceless.
 After development of the cyclone (bagless) technology, the greatest piece of brilliance from Dyson was the transparent housing of the machine.
-When you first use your Dyson, you see all the s*@t you’ve been living in.
-It may well be that another new vacuum cleaner with a bag would have picked up similar amounts of stuff, but you won’t be able to see it.
+When you first use your Dyson, you see all the [email protected] you've been living in.
+It may well be that another new vacuum cleaner with a bag would have picked up similar amounts of stuff, but you won't be able to see it.